rackerlabs/docs-core-infra-user-guide/storage/cloud_server_local_storage.rst

 Protecting local storage
 ------------------------
-The virtual storage presented to your Cloud Server is backed by physical hardware in RAID10 configurations.
-RAID10 means that multiple physical disks in the same physical host would have to fail before there would be a chance of data loss on your Cloud Server.
+The virtual storage presented to your Cloud Server is backed by physical hardware in RAID 10 configurations.
+RAID 10 means that multiple physical disks in the same physical host would have to fail before there would be a chance of data loss on your Cloud Server.
+Extensive hardware failure of this nature is extremely unlikely, especially within the protective environment of Rackspace data centers, but you may still be at risk for data loss caused by human errors or human malice.

+Rackspace
+**strongly recommends**
-However, it is **strongly recommended** that you use one or more of the available methods below to provide an extra layer of protection for your System and/or Data Disks.
+that you use one or more of the methods below to create and manage backup copies of your system and data disks, providing an extra layer of protection and recoverability for your
+Cloud Servers.

 Snapshots
 ^^^^^^^^^